k-donn/plasma-ion-wundergroundpws/README.md

 `wundergroundpws|weather|foo`
 or
 `wundergroundpws|validate|foo`
-with "foo" being some location term which makes sense for your ion dataengine, and triggering the button "Request Source".
+with "foo" being the beginning of the name of a personal station. (ie. KGADACUL1)

 Or try to use it from the Plasma Addons Weather widget.
 Start the widget in a test window with